glygener/glygen-backend-api/README.md

 {DATA_PATH}/releases/data/

+You will also need to create the following path in your host server:

+{DATA_PATH}/userdata/{SERVER}/jobs/

-where DATA_PATH is specified in your instance/config.py
+where DATA_PATH and SERVER are specified in your instance/config.py

+## Testing APIs
+Go to the "tests" folder and run:

+#### python3 run_api_test.py -